 You will learn how to make a simple rocket nozzle using PVC fittings, graphite and water putty.

 The entire morning of the class will be on how to forumulate different kinds of composite solid propellant including ammonium perchlorate, ammonium nitrate, potassium nitrate and potassium perchlorate.
 You will learn safe methods of handling propellant chemicals.
 You will learn what ingredients to add to change burn rate, change the propellant mix viscosity and other propellant formulation parameters.
 You will also learn how solid propellants really work and what the key ingredient is that controls the burn rate of the propellant.

 After you have designed your motor, you will begin to make it.
 For the class, you will be making your motor out of simple PVC pipe and fittings.
 You will begin by cutting PVC pipe into the required lengths for the propellant cartridges.
 You will cut cores that will go inside your propellant cartridges.
 Under the supervision of your instructor, you will learn how to mix a solid rocket propellant.
 After the propellant is mixed, you will load it into your propellant cartridges.

-Saturday (9:00 am - 5:00 pm)
+Friday (9:00 am to 5:00 pm)

 The propellant that you mixed and cast yesterday will have cured into a nice rubbery propellant.
 Your instructor will show you how to pull out the cores and how to trim any excess propellant from your cartridges.
 He will also show you a simple way to prepare the propellant surface so your motors ignite easier.